ArendPeter/JavaGuide/mydoc/5d_VariableInit.md

 b = 7; // not a declaration
 ~~~

-Notice that when you initially create a variable you're always declaring it, but you're not necessarily initializing it.
-Some times you want to declare a lot of variables but you don't know which values to initialize them to yet.
+Notice that when you initially create a variable, you're always declaring it, but you're not necessarily initializing it.
+Sometimes you want to declare a lot of variables, but you don't know which values to initialize them to yet.